-Another family of qss groups is given by the following (see \cite{ciob} and \cite[Proposition~3.6]{caprace-ciob}):
+Another family of qss groups is given by the following (see \cite{ciob} and \cite{caprace-ciob}):

-\begin{thm} Let $G$ be a group acting strongly transitive on an affine building.
+\begin{thm} Let $G$ be a group acting strongly transitively on an affine building.
 Then $G$ is qss.
-In particular every group of automorphism of a simplicial tree whose action on the boundary of the tree is 2-transitive is qss. \end{thm}
+In particular every group of automorphisms of a simplicial tree whose action on the boundary of the tree is 2-transitive is qss. \end{thm}

-We note that the first ones to implicitly use the qss axioms for a boundary 2-transitive tree group are Burger and Mozes, in their proof of the Howe-Moore property for such groups in \cite{BM}.
+We note that the first ones to implicitly use the qss axioms for a boundary 2-transitive tree group are Burger and Mozes, in their proof of the Howe--Moore property for such groups in \cite{BM}.